On the Stability of Electromechanical Switching Devices: Modeling

 \section{Modeling}

-The dynamics of the actuator is explained with the help of the diagram in Fig.~\ref{fig:MEC}.
-This figure only depicts the air gap and part of the iron core, but it contains all the information required to describe the electromagnetic dynamics.
+The dynamics of the actuator is explained with the help of the diagram in Fig.~{\ref{fig:MEC}}.
 A coil of $N$ turns is wrapped around the core, with an electric current $i$ flowing through it.
 This current, whose dynamics is governed by the electrical power supply circuit, is responsible for inducing the magnetic flux $\phi$ in the core.
 Due to the high permeability of the iron, the magnetic flux remains confined almost entirely in the core, with the exception of the segment where it crosses the air gap.
 As it will be seen later, the magnetic flux is directly related to the magnetic force, which always acts by attracting both ends of the air gap.
 The length of the air gap, denoted by $z$ in the figure, will be used as the variable that defines the position of the actuator.
 Regardless of the actuator design, the air gap length is always greater than or equal to zero.
 In addition to this constraint---negative air gaps have no physical meaning---all actuators include some type of mechanical constraints that limit the armature stroke.
-Without loss of generality, it can thus be stated that $z \in \left[z_\mathrm{min},\, z_\mathrm{max}\right]$, with \mbox{$0 \leq z_\mathrm{min} < z_\mathrm{max}$}.
+Without loss of generality, it can thus be stated that $z \in \left[z_\mathrm{1},\, z_\mathrm{2}\right]$, with \mbox{$0 \leq z_\mathrm{1} < z_\mathrm{2}$}.